MallikaKasi/IS601-Fall2024-Homework6-Env-Logging/readme.md

-## Welcome to Command-Plugin based Calculator Application With Environment Variables Loading Concept
+## Welcome to Command-Plugin based Interactive Calculator Application With Environment Variables Loading , Logging and Continuous Integration Concepts Added

-This is the interactive Calculator that performs
+This is the interactive Calculator that performs the functions

 Addition
 Subtraction
 Multiplication
 Division

 ### This Calclulatore can run in 2 modes